echiner/GFTMasterBigDataUPV/exercise1_data_ingestion/README.md

 Generated Password [PASSWORD]
 ```

-You can check the logs either in the Docker desktop console or using the docker logs command:
+You can check the logs either in the Docker desktop console or using the docker logs command ("grep" part only valid in Linux, Mac or Cygwin):

 ```
-docker logs nifi | grep Generated
+docker logs nifi-upv | grep Generated
 ```

 ### Part 1: Basic NiFi workflow